contentful/widget-sdk/docs/guides/feature-flags.md

 ### FLAGS map

-Add the flag to the `LaunchDarkly.js` `FLAGS` object.
+Add the flag to the `FLAGS` object in [core/feature-flags](src/javascripts/core/feature-flags/flags.ts).
 Give the key a useful name, and the value is the LaunchDarkly flag key.

 ### Fallback values

 **You must define a fallback value for your flag, without exception**.
 This is so that in the event that LaunchDarkly is unavailable or can't be reached for some reason, the user can still access the app, in a degraded state.
 You can think of the fallback value as if the variation were turned off.

-Choose whatever fallback value you prefer and add it to the `LaunchDarkly.js` `FALLBACK_VALUES` object.
+Choose whatever fallback value you prefer and add it to [core/feature-flags](src/javascripts/core/feature-flags/flags.ts).
 Not doing so will cause the app to err when loading.

 ## Targeting rules